JeringTech/Website/ReadMe.md

 ## Structure

 ### Utility/Guide/Product Websites
-Each utility/product website must be published to \<project name>.netlify.com.
-A corresponding redirect from www.jering.tech/\<utilities|guides|products>/\<project name> to each \<project name>.netlify.com site must be added to this project's netlify.toml.
+Each utility/product website must be published to &lt;project name&gt;.netlify.com.
+A corresponding redirect from www.jering.tech/<utilities|guides|products>/<project name&gt; to each &lt;project name&gt;.netlify.com site must be added to this project's netlify.toml.

 ### Sitemaps
-This project contains a robots.txt (hosted at www.jering.tech/robots.txt) with multiple sitemap references.
-This method is described [here](https://www.sitemaps.org/protocol.html#submit_robots).
+This project contains a robots.txt (hosted at www.jering.tech/robots.txt) that points to a [sitemap index file](https://www.sitemaps.org/protocol.html#index) with multiple sitemap references.

 One reference points to the sitemap that maps out this project's pages.
-The other references point to sitemaps generated for utility/guide/product websites (\<project name>.netlify.com/sitemap.xml).
+The other references point to sitemaps generated for utility/guide/product websites (&lt;project name&gt;.netlify.com/sitemap.xml).
 This method is described [here](https://www.sitemaps.org/protocol.html#location).

 ## Logos